RWSCollab/ArcProProjects/README.md

 ## Samantha's side
 - Create an ArcGIS Pro project (.aprx).
   - Can contain multiple maps.
 All the maps in the project will be published as separate weblayers.
   - The map name (title) has to be the service name.
-Letter cases, underscores, etc matter.
+Letter cases, spaces, underscores, etc matter.
 Do not include version numbers.
 The spaces in the map name will be replaced with dashes "-".
     - e.g., The map title "Passive Acoustic Monitoring" will become the service name "Passive_Acoustic_Monitoring".
   - Can contain basemap though the basemap will not be included in the service.
   - Make sure all data sources are local (e.g. file geodatabase, shapefile).
 No data from the enterprise geodatabase should be included.